Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Subscription-based ecommerce.
 Simply set up automations for welcoming new customers, retention or reactivation nudges, or send relevant promotions;

 • Ecommerce brands scaling through paid ads.
-Maximize lead nurturing post-capture through personalized retargeting flows.
+Maximize lead nurturing post-capture through personalized marketing campaigns and retargeting flows.

 If your ecommerce business relies heavily on email marketing, Sender strips down the complexity and delivers a clean email marketing alternative.
-It’s perfect for stores where growing your list and sending personalized campaigns matter more than anything else.
+It’s perfect for stores where growing your list and sending targeted email marketing campaigns matter more than anything else.

 Instead of the bloat, the pricing cliffs, or the deliverability uncertainty that often come with Klaviyo, Sender offers powerful segmentation, faster set ups, and affordable scaling.
-It’s not just a budget pick — it’s the smartest pick.
+If migration headaches are the only ones stopping you – don’t worry.
+Sender makes the migration process extremely easy.

 Omnisend — Designed for Omnichannel Marketing